jen-sei/lensbeats-list-of-damage/README.md

 ![image](https://user-images.githubusercontent.com/101796507/197407391-b744411e-abae-4be9-bf7d-ad0d7d3d87d0.png)
 ___
 ### What is the plan?
 Let's raise funds together and remunerate all the addresses that were affected by the unfortunate use of our growing decentralized social graph.
 I have created a list of all holders of the **"lensbeats.lens-F"**.
-I aim to raise funds through the collect module enabled post on Lens Protocol **(1 Collect = 1 MATIC)**.
+I aim to raise funds through the collect module enabled post on Lens Protocol **(1 Collect = 1 WMATIC, 2 WMATIC)**.

 I have used [holders.at](https://holders.at/) to fetch all the holder addresses, and you can verify the data here: https://holders.at/polygon/0x2d8ccea49fb2b88c45c8a8312f8f639b167713a0/34550100
 ___